buren/git-story/README.md

 * Show statistics for repository

       git stat <type>

+      types:
-               contributions # shows statistics for all authors or specified author (alias: contrib) commits       # shows number of commits for each author weekdays      # prints statistics for number of commits per weekday hour          # prints statistics for number of commits per hour files         # prints number of files and lines diff          # print stat of uncommitted changes log           # print log with stat
+        contrib <name> # shows statistics for all or specified author (alias: contributions) commits        # shows number of commits for each author weekdays       # prints statistics for number of commits per weekday hour           # prints statistics for number of commits per hour files          # prints number of files and lines diff           # Print stat of uncomitted changes log            # Print log with stat
-               modifie       # print stat of most modified files show statistics for repository.
+        modified       # Print stat of most modified files

+  prints statistics of given type.
 * `git churn` count number of changes for each file.

 ### git-story interactions
-* `git gs-update` gets the latest version of _git-story_.
+* `git gs-update` gets the latest version of git-story.
-* `git gs-extend <extension-name>` add new _git-story_ extension to git.
+* `git gs-extend <extension-name>` add new git-story extension to git.
-* `git gs` list _git-story_ extensions.
+* `git gs` list git-story extensions.

 ## Configuration